panthas05/gift_aid_schedule_builder/README.md

 the script be liable for direct, indirect, special, incidental, or consequential damages resulting from the use, misuse, or inability to use this software, even if the author of the script has been advised of the possibility of such damages.

+## License

+This script is distributed under a GPLv3 license, with the commons clause (see `LICENSE.md`).
+At the end of the day, I don't want this script to be put behind some paywall when folks can run it themselves for free.
+Assuming it's of some use, I could see it having a greater impact in benefitting UK-based charities if it were incorporated into some wider financial services suite.
+If this is your situation as you look at the code, please get in touch with me.